keldonia/bTime/readme.md

   // To process an appointment
   const processedSchedule: Schedule | false = scheduler.processAppointment(appointment, schedule, ScheduleActions.BOOKING_UPDATE);

+  // To convert a schedule to an appointment schedule const processedSchedule: AppointmentSchedule = scheduler.convertScheduleToAppointmentSchedule(schedule);

   // If using the factory directly
   // Instantiates a new BinaryTimeFactory with a time interval of 5 min. const binaryTimeFactory: BinaryTimeFactory = new BinaryTimeFactory(5);